CtrlK

 Suggestions

-Remove or significantly trim the 'Tools & Systems' section and 'Key Concepts' table — Claude already knows what Splunk, Sysmon, and common event codes are; the queries themselves demonstrate their usage.
+Remove the 'Tools & Systems' section and trim the 'Key Concepts' table — Claude already knows what Splunk, Sysmon, and common event codes are.
+Keep only non-obvious mappings like Status code hex values.

 DimensionReasoningScore